anmol2517/Deploying-Three-Tier-Web-Applications/Contributing.md

 4. Anything unusual about your environment or deployment

 ## Contributing via Pull Requests
 Contributions via pull requests are much appreciated.
-Before sending us a pull request, please ensure that:
+Before sending us a pull request, please ensure that :-

 1. You are working against the latest source on the main branch.
 2. You check existing open and recently merged, pull requests to make sure someone else hasn't addressed the problem already.